View Research Directory

 Chapter in book

 - Draycott, Catherine M. (2017).
-The Broken Lion Tomb (Yılan Taş) and the Phrygian Highlands in the Achaemenid Period: observations and new directions.
+Activating the Achaemenid Landscape.
+The Broken Lion Tomb (Yılan Taş) and the Phrygian Highlands in the Achaemenid Period.
 In The Phrygian Lands Over Time (from Prehistory to the Middle of the 1st Millenium AD).
-Tsetskhladze, Gocha R. & Baştürk, Mahmut Bilge Peeters Press.
+Tsetskhladze, Gocha R. & Baştürk, Mahmut Bilge Leuven: Peeters Press.

 - Draycott, Catherine M. (2015).
 Unicorn’s horn or guideline?
 On the meaning of an unusual diagonal line in an unfinished relief of a bovine on the Kalekapı tomb at Donalar, Paphlagonia.
 In Art in the Making: Approaches to the Carving of Stone.
 Wootton, William, Russell, Ben & Libonati, Emma The Art of Making in Antiquity.
 Stoneworking in the Roman World.